-Mr. Hartling reviewed the Smarter Balance Achievement Consortium English Language Arts and the Math (SBAC Charts) below:
+Mr. Hartling reviewed the Smarter Balance Achievement Consortium English Language Arts and the Math (SBAC Charts) (please see attached presentation).

 Mr. Hartling noted theses Chart were a representation of Student Achievement as measured by the State Assessment.
 He explained the following: